-David's advisory roles include Senior Expert – China, East Asia, Australia and the Pacific, LM Political Risk & Strategic Advisory; Academic Adviser, Liaocheng University Research Center for Pacific Island Countries; Member of the Advisory Board of the Institute for Cultural Relations Policy; Member of the Editorial Board of the Blue Book on the Pacific published by Sun Yat-sen University National Research Center for Oceania Studies; and Honorary Associate of the Graduate School of Government at the University of Sydney.
+David's advisory roles include Senior Expert – China, East Asia, Australia and the Pacific, LM Political Risk & Strategic Advisory; Senior Research Fellow, Research Center for Pacific Studies, Beijing Foreign Studies University; Academic Adviser, Liaocheng University Research Center for Pacific Island Countries; Member of the Advisory Board of the Institute for Cultural Relations Policy; Member of the Editorial Board of the Blue Book on the Pacific published by Sun Yat-sen University Center for Oceania Studies; and Honorary Associate of the Graduate School of Government at the University of Sydney.

 David grew up in Hobart, Tasmania.
 After graduating from the University of Sydney with BA (Honours), he was recruited to the Australian Department of Foreign Affairs and Trade.
 As an Australian diplomat, David had short-term postings to the European Union Presidency and the United Nations General Assembly and long-term postings to Hungary and Ireland, reporting on rapid political and economic change in Europe.
 He was a major contributor to Gareth Evans’s award-winning UN reform blueprint Cooperating for Peace, published on peacekeeping and established the first “Australia Week” country promotions.
 He completed an MBA at Henley Business School, where he conducted original research on nation branding.